 The CUHK programme has a good combination of classroom learning and extra-curricular activities.

-For example, students can go on exchange in overseas universities for one semester of year.
+For example, students can go on exchange in overseas universities for one semester.
 Summer study tours are also available.

 To Kelvin, public health studies has opened him to different fields of knowledge useful for both his professional and personal growth.
 He called on inquisitive, bright, young minds who aspire to pursue a healthcare career to join this programme.